British narrow-gauge railways: Public railways

 These are narrow-gauge railways that ran public passenger trains for a significant portion of their existence.
 In 1951 the Talyllyn Railway was the first railway in the world to be taken over and preserved by volunteers.
-This was the birth of the heritage railway movement, which has flourished in Britain and around the world in the years since.
+This was the start of the heritage railway movement, which has flourished in Britain and around the world in the years since.
 As a result, many of these lines passed from being common carriers and were preserved as heritage railways after their demise.
 Where this has happened their heritage existence is included as a second row.

 Estate railways

 Narrow-gauge railways serving private estates.
 These were often minimum-gauge railways.